Uber challenge to California contractor law revived by U.S. appeals court | Law-Order

 Uber challenge to California contractor law revived by U.S. appeals court

 A U.S. appeals court on Friday revived a lawsuit by Uber Technologies Inc and subsidiary Postmates Inc challenging a California law that makes it more difficult for them to save money by treating workers as independent contractors.
-In a major win for the gig economy, which heavily relies on contractors, the 9th U.S. Circuit Court of Appeals said the state must face claims that the law known as AB5 is unconstitutional, improperly singling out the industry while exempting many others.
+In a major win for app-based services that heavily rely on contractors, the San Francisco-based 9th U.S. Circuit Court of Appeals said the state must face claims that the law known as AB5 is unconstitutional because it improperly singles out the industry while exempting many others.

+The decision comes after a California state appeals court on Monday revived a ballot measure passed by nearly 60% of voters in 2020 that exempts app-based transportation services such as Uber and rival Lyft Inc from the scope of AB5, which had been struck down by a judge.
+Uber and the California Attorney General's office did not immediately respond to requests for comment on the decision.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)